gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy's second flight was just like her first, except twice as fast and ten times more frightening.
 It was twice as fast because the flying harness only had to carry her.
-It was ten times as frightening because it was twice as fast and she had absolutely no control over where she was going.
+It was ten times more frightening because she had absolutely no control over where she was going.

 "Repeat your most recent trip
 question mark